DeanFac/facultyhandbook/docs/5_research_activities/6_projects_funding.md

 # Internal Funding Opportunities

+Faculty shall not consider the internal funding opportunities as a main source of funding.
+It is only to augment one's research ambitions.
+The IIT system expects faculty to secure large scale funding from [government](http://facportal.iitm.ac.in/fachandbook/projects_funding/#govt-funding-agencies) and non-governmental agencies.

 | Grant | Amount | Purpose | Process | Timeline |
 | :---- | :---- | :---- | :---- | :---- |
 | **New Faculty Initiation Grant (NFIG)** | **₹ {{ site.data.variables.nfig }} lakhs (Duration- 2 years)** | Purchase of basic equipment.
 Not meant for office furniture and standard supplies. | Email the proposal to the Dean, ICSR through HoD. | Within 1 year of joining |